Tuesday, August 1, 2023

 After our ride, we relaxed aboard Mystic, munching on taco dip & chips and chatting with Dan and Nena about our easy first day out.
 Dock swallows danced along the water and through the boats.
 We discovered they were nesting under our pier.

 It was a very quiet night.
 There were a lot of spiders making the docks appear to be held together by their webs.
-Our boats sit low against a bumper board below the stationary docks.
+Our boats sat low against a bumper board, below the stationary docks.
 We had to climb upward to depart.
-Two pilings sit between us and Shoo Fly.
-The slips are so wide that a third boat would fit between us if the pilings were eliminated.
+There are two pilings between us and Shoo Fly.
+The slips at Cedar River are so wide that a third boat would fit between us if the pilings were eliminated.

 In the morning, we took a long walk out to the bay.
 The Robert Louis fishing vessel was blocking the channel along the Cedar River.
-Good thing we realized this before leaving the dock.
+Good thing we realized this before leaving the dock or we'd have had to turn back.
 We set out to explore our surroundings until the channel reopened.

 Art Swaer VII